IRB Submission Process & Deadlines

 1. Submit Required Documentation

-Submit IRB Application and all appendix materials as Word attachments to the IRB using email (IRBsubmit@tcu.edu)
+Submit IRB Application and all appendix materials as Word or PDF attachments to the IRB via Cayuse Human Ethic.

 2. Administrative Pre-Review

-Research Compliance will conduct a pre-review of the protocol.
-During this pre-review, Research Compliance may ask the PI for revisions, clarifications, and modifications to the protocol to ensure application completeness and to accelerate the IRB’s substantive review of the protocol.
+Office of Research Compliance will conduct a pre-review of all submissions.
+During this pre-review, Office of Research Compliance staff will make comments directly in the application where they have questions and may ask the PI for revisions, clarifications, and modifications to the submission to ensure application completeness and to accelerate the IRB’s substantive review of the protocol.

 3. IRB Review

-The IRB reviews projects using one of three methods, depending on the protocol’s level of risk to human subject participants:
+The IRB reviews projects using one of four methods, depending on the protocol’s level of risk to human subject participants:

 – Exempt from further IRB Review